imranmatin23/LattePanda-Ubuntu18.04-Spinnaker-Installation/README.md

     - Set user credentials.
     - Select login automatically.
 8. Remove installation media when prompted.

+8.5.
+If you did not select "login automatically", a purple screen will appear.
+You need to enter your password even though it may not show the prompt.
+Once the password is entered, the Desktop with an orange background and beaver will appear.
+Press "CTRL-ALT-T" to open a terminal.
+Type the command below even if you do not see the terminal because your cursor will be already inside the terminal.

 9. To disable second output DSI use this command in the terminal.
 ```
 xrandr --output DSI-1 --off